Conditionally Site-Independent Neural Evolution of Antibody Sequences: Experiments

 \subsection{Local Optimization of Antibody CDRs}

-Beyond simulating affinity maturation over long branch lengths, we evaluated whether \ourmodel{} could perform constrained local optimization.
-We tasked the model with refining a SARS-CoV-1 binder using a strict budget of five mutations within the CDR regions.
-Instead of conditioning on a particular branch length, we fixed the number of Gillespie steps taken, which ensures that the mutation ceiling is respected.
-We benchmarked against a genetic algorithm (GA) and a Product-of-Experts (PoE) sampler inspired by \citet{gordon2024generativehumanizationtherapeuticantibodies} that steers protein language models (ESM-2 and AbLang-1) using the oracle.
-Among these methods, \ourmodel{} achieved the highest gains in predicted binding affinity while maintaining high humanness (\cref{tab:abgen-full-width}).
-A full description of this experiment is provided in \cref{apx:cdr-optimization-protocol}.
+Beyond long-range affinity maturation, we evaluate whether \ourmodel{} can perform constrained local optimization of antibody CDRs.
+We tasked each method with refining a SARS-CoV-1 binder under a strict budget of 5 mutations restricted to CDR positions, using the same neutralization predictor as in \cref{sec:guidance-from-naive}.
+For \ourmodel{}, we fix the number of Guided Gillespie steps to respect this ceiling.
+All budget-constrained methods are further limited to at most 5 oracle calls per sampled variant; we benchmark \ourmodel{} against a genetic algorithm (GA), a Product-of-Experts (PoE) sampler~\citep{gordon2024generativehumanizationtherapeuticantibodies} applied to ESM-2 and AbLang-1, and an unbounded greedy hill-climbing baseline as a reference upper bound.

+Generating 1,000 variants per method, we evaluate across binding affinity ($\Delta\text{Bind}$), sample diversity, and humanness (OASis). \ourmodel{} attains the highest mean and maximum $\Delta\text{Bind}$ among the budget-constrained methods while preserving humanness comparable to the antibody-specialized AbLang-PoE baseline (\cref{tab:abgen-full-width}).
+The PoE methods obtain slightly higher diversity but lower binding gains.
+Full baseline configurations are provided in \cref{apx:cdr-optimization-protocol}.